Official BYU Catering and Food Distribution Policy

 Private events include:

-Events limited to invited guests, or for which an RSVP is required; and
+- Events limited to invited guests, or for which an RSVP is required

 In order to ensure that food at private events is prepared and served using safe food-handling practices, all food at private events must be purchased from BYU Dining Services or from an approved off-campus caterer.
 Any questions regarding public or private events should be directed to BYU Dining Services.